Gordon Waters

 Gordon Waters (27 January 1914 – 15 May 1983) was an Australian rules footballer who played with Hawthorn in the Victorian Football League (VFL).

 Initially from Wedderburn, Waters was signed He tried out at Footscray and played in some trial games before being offered a place on the Melbourne reserves list.

-Waters and fellow teammate Ken Feltscheer were part of a player swap for Bert Chandler in 1937.
+Waters and teammate Ken Feltscheer were part of a player swap for Bert Chandler in 1937.

 The rugged defender was give 3 votes by the Argus sportswriter for his game against in 1938.

 1937 Best First-Year Players

 In September 1937, The Argus selected Waters in its team of 1937's first-year players.